 A. Absolutely.
 Wipes will remove waterproof and long-wearing eye makeup faster and easier than cloths.
 Cloths can still do the trick but may require more rubbing and tugging.
 If it’s really tough to get eye makeup off, apply a little eye makeup remover to the cloth.

 A. A makeup remover cloth contains no harsh chemicals, so it’s your best bet.
 There are also wipes marketed as free from harmful chemicals like parabens or phenoxyethanol.
-Look for ones that contain plant-based ingredients, as well as being free of dye and fragrance.
+Look for ones that contain plant-based ingredients, as well as those that are free of dye and fragrance.
 These tend to be less toxic.

 Q. I have acne-prone skin.
 What kind of wipes should I use?